airamez/codando-live/_11_Docker/Docker.md

 #### Dockerfiles

+Dockerfiles use a **multi-stage build** approach to optimize image size and security.
+This technique separates the build environment (with development tools) from the runtime environment (minimal production image).

+**Key Benefits of Multi-Stage Builds:**
+- **Smaller final images**: Build tools and dependencies are not included in the final image
+- **Better security**: Fewer components in production = smaller attack surface
+- **Faster deployments**: Smaller images transfer and start faster
+- **Clean separation**: Build artifacts vs runtime requirements

+**Multi-Stage Build Process:**
+1. **Build Stage**: Uses full SDK/development image with all build tools
+2. **Runtime Stage**: Uses minimal runtime image and copies only compiled artifacts
+3. **Final Image**: Contains only what's needed to run the application

+---

 * Database - PostgreSQL (No Dockerfile needed)
   * Use the official image directly in Docker Compose.
 * Backend - ASP.NET Core Web API: `Dockerfile.api`